-- 7) PBDE-- Using a stainless-steel scoop, approximately 200 g of sediment material will be collected at each station.
-The sample shall be placed in an 8-oz (~250 mL) amber glass container with a Teflon-lined lid, filling it 80% full, and taking care to leave an air space at the top.
-Samples should be stored at < 4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
-If frozen, they should be returned to the laboratory within a week.
-If not frozen, they should be returned to the analytical laboratory within 24 hours. - 8) Fipronils-- Using a stainless-steel scoop, approximately 200 g of sediment material will be collected at each station.
-The sample shall be placed in an 8-oz (~250 mL) amber glass container with a Teflon-lined lid, filling it 80% full, and taking care to leave an air space at the top.
-Samples should be stored at < 4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
-If frozen, they should be returned to the laboratory within a week.
-If not frozen, they should be returned to the analytical laboratory within 24 hours. - 9) Special Study: Domoic Acid (DA) These samples will only be collected at the inner, mid, and outer shelf stations.
-Using a stainless-steel scoop, approximately 200 g of sediment material will be collected at each station.
-The sample shall be placed in an 8-oz (~250 mL) amber glass container with a Teflon-lined lid, filling it 80% full, and taking care to leave an air space at the top.
-Samples should be stored at < 4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
-If frozen, they should be returned to the laboratory within 24 hours. - 10) Cell Assays -- Using a stainless-steel scoop, approximately 200 g of sediment material will be collected at each station.
-The sample shall be placed in a 8-oz (~250 mL) amber glass container with a Teflon-lined lid, filling it 80% full, and taking care to leave an air space at the top.
-Samples should be stored at < 4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
-If frozen, they should be returned to SCCWRP as soon as possible.
-If not frozen, they should be returned to SCCWRP within 24 hours.
+- 2) Total Organic Carbon/Nitrogen Approximately 200 g of sediment material will be collected at each station.
+Using a stainless-steel scoop, fill an 8-oz (~250 mL) amber glass container (with a Teflon-lined lid) 80% full.
+Do not overfill, take care to leave an air space at the top.
+Frozen sediment expands and can easily break glass or lids.
+Samples should be stored at <4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
+If frozen, they should be transported to the laboratory within a week; if not, they should be delivered to the analytical laboratory within 24 hours. - 3) Trace Metals Approximately 200 g of surface sediment will be collected at each station.
+Using a stainless-steel or plastic scoop, fill an 8-oz (~250 mL) amber glass container (with a Teflon-lined lid) 80% full.
+Do not overfill, take care to leave an air space at the top.
+Frozen sediment expands and can easily break glass or lids.
+Samples should be stored at <4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
+If frozen, they should be transported to the laboratory within a week; if not, they should be delivered to the analytical laboratory within 24 hours. - Trace Organics (CHCs, PCBs, PAHs, PBDEs, Pyrethroids, Neonicotinoids, Tire Wear compounds) Approximately 2 x 200 g of sediment material will be collected at each station.
+Using a stainless-steel scoop, fill two 8-oz (~250 mL) amber glass containers (with a Teflon-lined lid) 80% full.
+Do not overfill, take care to leave an air space at the top.
+Frozen sediment expands and can easily break glass or lids.
+Field organizations have the discretion to fill extra sample containers according to their analytical laboratory specifications.
+Samples should be stored at <4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
+If frozen, they should be delivered to the laboratory within a week.
+If not frozen, they should be delivered to the analytical laboratory within 24 hours.
+Note: the minimum required is 2 x 125 mL (4 oz) containers 80% full but does not account for potential laboratory analysis error. - 5) PFAS Using a stainless-steel scoop (take equipment blank, as described in PFAS table above, prior to taking first PFAS sample), collect approximately 100 g of sediment at selected embayment and inner shelf stations (163 total sites).
+Field blanks are assigned to 50% of sites.
+If a field blank is assigned, follow the procedure described in Table 2 above.
+Fill an 8-oz (~250 mL) HPDE container provided by SCCWRP 80% full of sediment.
+Do not overfill, take care to leave an air space at the top.
+Frozen sediment expands and can easily break glass or lids.
+Samples should be stored at <4 °C by placing them on wet ice or in a refrigerator but must be frozen within 24 hours.
+If frozen, they should be delivered to the laboratory within a week.
+If not frozen, they should be delivered to the analytical laboratory within 24 hours.
+Precaution: avoid any product that may contain fluoropolymers touching the sediment and use a PFAS field blank at designated sites (see Table 2 for PFAS precautions).